 Lupus is a chronic condition that can affect most of a person’s body, including their skin.
-For some, a rash may appear on the skin, particularly in areas, such as the neck, following exposure to sunlight.
+People may experience a lupus rash on their neck or other body parts following sunlight exposure.

 Lupus is an autoimmune disease that results in systemic inflammation.
 It occurs due to the immune system mistakenly attacking healthy tissue.
 A person may experience periods where their symptoms are nonexistent, known as remission, and times when their symptoms worsen, known as flares.

 As lupus causes widespread inflammation throughout the body, it can result in various symptoms.
 This can involve causing rashes to appear on various parts of the body, including the neck.

 In this article, we will discuss the types of lupus that may affect the neck, other areas a lupus rash may appear, and treatment options for managing a lupus rash.

 There are forms of lupus that affect the skin — doctors group them under the term cutaneous lupus erythematosus (CLE).
 Evidence suggests that around 4.3 people per 100,000 live with one type of CLE.
 There are four subtypes of CLE, which include:

 - subacute cutaneous lupus erythematosus (SCLE)